 Randy advises and represents clients with passion, patience, and a keen ability to help clients create shared solutions that align their core commitments with sound business practices and legal strategies.
 With over 20 years of experience helping clients with their unique business and tax law needs, and through his work with national and international initiatives, he confidently delivers insights and solutions tailored to each client’s needs.

-Randy has worked with numerous businesses, foundations, associations, international NGOs, community health organizations, private nonprofit schools, science and technology groups, arts organizations, religious organizations, nonprofit startups, and community-based charities.
+Randy has worked with numerous businesses, foundations, family enterprises, entrepreneurs, associations, international NGOs, community health organizations, private nonprofit schools, science and technology groups, arts organizations, religious organizations, nonprofit startups, and community-based charities.
 His clients range in size from Fortune 500 companies, large healthcare systems, and international associations, to small startups and community-based grass-roots organizations.